SAP-samples/btp-bas-risk-management/documentation/develop/consume-external-service/README.md

 ### Update UI Components

-1. Navigate to the **Home** page of SAP Business Application Studio.
+1. Navigate to the **Storyboard** page of SAP Business Application Studio.

 2. Find the tile **User Interfaces** and choose the entry **Risks**.